 - Slice the extra banana lengthwise and place the sliced banana on top of the batter.
 Sprinkle with a bit of turbinado sugar.

-- Bake in the preheated oven for approximately 50-60 minutes until the top of the bread springs back when touched and a skewer inserted into the center of the loaf comes out clean.
+- Bake in the preheated oven for approximately 60-70 minutes or until the top of the bread springs back when touched and a skewer inserted into the center of the loaf comes out clean.
+If baking in a 9×5 inch pan it will need less time than a smaller pan.

 - Remove the baked banana bread from the tin and let it cool on a cooling rack for 20 minutes before slicing.